twomoonsfactory/animal-house-example/README.md

 ## Server Installation

-The server will have been downloaded with the rest of the repo -- but make sure to have installed MongoDB before running it.
+The server will have been downloaded with the rest of the repo -- but make sure to have installed MongoDB before running it

 ## Start the Server

 * Run MongoDB
-* In Command Prompt or Terminal, navigate to the repo's `src` folder, and enter `node server.js` -- this will start the server and connect the DB.
+* In Command Prompt or Terminal, navigate to the repo's `src` folder, and enter `node server.js` -- this will start the server and connect the DB
-* The server will serve up the contents of the `public` folder, which contains the result of the `build` script.
+* The server will serve up the contents of the `public` folder, which contains the result of the `build` script
 * This is served to `http://localhost:5001`

 ## Scripts

-All scripts are run with `npm run [script]`, for example: `npm run test`.
+All scripts are run with `npm run [script]`, for example: `npm run test`

 * `build` - generate a minified build to dist folder, `public`
 * `dev` - start development server, try it by opening `http://localhost:8080/`
 * `test` - run all tests
 * `test:live` - continuously run unit tests watching for changes

-* Note, for dev server, api calls to the DB in the service will need to be aimed directly to `http://localhost:5001/` or they will not communicate with the server.
+* Note, for dev server, api calls to the DB in the service will need to be aimed directly to `http://localhost:5001/` or they will not communicate with the server

-See what each script does by looking at the `scripts` section in [package.json](./package.json).
+See what each script does by looking at the `scripts` section in [package.json](./package.json)